 - Opaque business and pricing: It’s hard to tell how AMLCheck integrates, how much it costs, and if it should work for you.

-- Spanish region specialists: While AMLCheck supports databases for every market, their product is certainly focused on Spain.
+- Spanish region specialists: While AMLCheck supports databases for every market, the product is certainly focused on Spain.

-Its key features include customer screening and monitoring, transaction screening, transaction monitoring, and even adverse information and media checks based on the FATF (Financial Action Task Force) recommendations.
+Key features include customer screening and monitoring, transaction screening, transaction monitoring, and even adverse information and media checks based on the Financial Action Task Force (FATF) recommendations.

 - No real-time fraud screening platform